cluke009/CodeIgniter-Aubio-interface/README.md

 Installation
 --------

-* Tested under Ubuntu 10.10
+* Tested under Ubuntu 10.10/11.04
-* Download latest version of Codeigniter
-* Copy the applications and assets folder to the root Codeigniter directory
-* Add 'uploads' folder to root directory with 777 permissions
+* CodeIgniter is now included in repo
 * Install aubio-tools and gnuplot
 <pre>sudo apt-get install aubio-tools python-gnuplot</pre>
 * This should install all required packages on Ubuntu/Debian machine
+* htaccess is configured for <em>localhost/CodeIgniter-Aubio-interface</em> for more help go to http://tinyurl.com/3ox6sss